Resources

 3. Optional feedback from a professional reader may be requested at the time of entry.
 Requests for feedback can be done through Coverfly.

-4. TV pilots may be any length -- however the standard 1/2 hour is between 20 - 40 pages, and the standard hour-long is between 40 - 70 pages.
-Feature screenplays must be a minimum of 75 pages and a maximum of 150 pages.
-Any submission longer than 120 pages will incur a $1 per page overage fee for each page over 120.
+4. Entries may be any length -- the standard 1/2 hour is between 20 - 40 pages, and the standard hour long is between 40 - 70 pages, and the standard feature is between 85 - 120 pages.
+Any script submission longer than 120 pages will incur a $.50 per page overage fee for each page over 120 if it does not include feedback and $1 per page if the entry does include feedback.

 5. There is no limit to the number of projects you may submit.